The Remote Part: Production

 In January and February 2001, Idlewild had recorded seven songs with producer Stephen Street at Linford Manor in Milton Keynes, prior to a tour of the United States in March and April 2001.
 They then supported Placebo on their US tour in April and May 2001.
-Idlewild were unhappy with the material with they did with Street and decided to start again; Woomble said Parlophone were not satisfied with the results.
+Idlewild were unhappy with the material with they did with Street and decided to start again; Woomble said Parlophone were not satisfied with the power metal/ambient direction of the new songs noting "one of them was a 23 minute recording of a man crying, we thought it was great but the label didnae".
 They spent a day with producer Lenny Kaye, who Woomble found to be very enthusiastic about the material they had, in Brooklyn, New York City rearranging the songs.
 They then recorded at Magic Studios in New York City with Kaye over the course of a week in June 2001; by this point, they had nine tracks in total.
 Woomble said Kaye was helped in his development as a songwriter, as Kaye aiding him in focusing on his lyrics, which no prior producer assisted in.

 By the end of June 2001, they had returned to the UK, and were mixing the material they did with Street at Townhouse in London.
-They were scheduled to tour the US again in July and August 2001; however, due to Jones requiring hospitalisation for three weeks for an unspecified injury, it was cancelled.
+They were scheduled to tour the US again in July and August 2001; however, due to Jones requiring hospitalisation for three weeks for a "bruised prostate", it was cancelled.
 In August 2001, they spent two and a half weeks writing and re-doing 20 songs at a cottage in Inchnadamph, located in the Scottish Highlands.
 Following appearances at the V and Gig on the Green festivals that same month, the band continued working.
 Ten of the songs they had at this stage "weren't fitting together", according to Woomble, due to being recorded in between separate tours.
 EMI, who owned Palophone, approved of the demos they had done and allowed them to restart the album with Eringa as the producer.
 Following this, they practiced in Edinburgh, before traveling down to Wales in September 2001.